Marathon Petroleum Corporation (MPC) Shares Up Despite Recent Market Volatility

-Marathon Petroleum Corporation (NYSE: MPC)’s stock price has increased by 3.38 compared to its previous closing price of 124.70.
-Despite this, the company has experienced a 2.11% gain in its stock price over the last five trading sessions.
+Marathon Petroleum Corporation (NYSE: MPC)’s stock price has increased by 0.66 compared to its previous closing price of 133.94.
+However, the company has seen a 8.12% increase in its stock price over the last five trading sessions.
 MarketWatch.com reported on 11/08/22 that For EVs, solar tax breaks and climate change, here are the midterm elections that matter

 Is It Worth Investing in Marathon Petroleum Corporation (NYSE: MPC) Right Now?

-Marathon Petroleum Corporation (NYSE: MPC) has a higher price-to-earnings ratio of 4.53x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.63.
-Analysts have mixed views on the stock, with 14 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Marathon Petroleum Corporation (NYSE: MPC) has a price-to-earnings ratio of 4.74x that is above its average ratio.
+Additionally, the 36-month beta value for MPC is 1.63.
+There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Marathon Petroleum Corporation (MPC) is $150.18, which is $23.09 above the current market price.
-The public float for MPC is 440.70M, and currently, short sellers hold a 2.77% ratio of that float.
-The average trading volume of MPC on March 28, 2023 was 3.86M shares.
+The average price predicted by analysts for MPC is $151.94, which is $17.44 above the current price.
+The public float for MPC is 440.70M and currently, short sellers hold a 2.77% ratio of that float.
+The average trading volume of MPC on April 03, 2023 was 3.95M shares.

 MPC’s Market Performance

-The stock of Marathon Petroleum Corporation (MPC) has seen a 2.11% increase in the past week, with a 3.19% rise in the past month, and a 15.46% gain in the past quarter.
-The volatility ratio for the week is 3.47%, and the volatility levels for the past 30 days are at 3.53% for MPC.
-The simple moving average for the last 20 days is 1.31% for MPC stock, with a simple moving average of 18.40% for the last 200 days.
+MPC’s stock has seen a 8.12% increase for the week, with a 4.01% rise in the past month and a 16.05% gain in the past quarter.
+The volatility ratio for the week is 2.51%, and the volatility levels for the past 30 days are at 3.36% for Marathon Petroleum Corporation The simple moving average for the last 20 days is 5.16% for MPC stock, with a simple moving average of 23.31% for the last 200 days.

 Analysts’ Opinion of MPC

-Many brokerage firms have already submitted their reports for MPC stocks, with Mizuho repeating the rating for MPC by listing it as a “Buy.”
-The predicted price for MPC in the upcoming period, according to Mizuho is $160 based on the research report published on March 10th of the current year 2023.
+Many brokerage firms have already submitted their reports for MPC stocks, with Goldman repeating the rating for MPC by listing it as a “Buy.”
+The predicted price for MPC in the upcoming period, according to Goldman is $150 based on the research report published on March 29th of the current year 2023.

-UBS, on the other hand, stated in their research note that they expect to see MPC reach a price target of $165.
-The rating they have provided for MPC stocks is “Buy” according to the report published on March 09th, 2023.
+JP Morgan, on the other hand, stated in their research note that they expect to see MPC reach a price target of $149, previously predicting the price at $137.
+The rating they have provided for MPC stocks is “Neutral” according to the report published on March 28th, 2023.

-Jefferies gave a rating of “Buy” to MPC, setting the target price at $157 in the report published on March 03rd of the current year.
+Mizuho gave a rating of “Buy” to MPC, setting the target price at $160 in the report published on March 10th of the current year.

 Insider Trading